Skip to content

 NO-REVEAL No valid reveal before deadline Escrowed stake is burned during settlement Terminal expiry

-REFUND Oracle failure path and refund gate becomes valid Original stake is returned Safety fallback
+REFUND Oracle failure path and refund gate becomes valid Original stake is returned Safety fallback (does not break the streak — see User Statistics)

 stake escrow token distribution / vesting plan